Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 One of the joys of walking through the woods in the fall is the bright colors of the foliage.
 But a prelude to that colorful event is put on by a native flower, the Cardinal Flower, which sports tall spikes of bright red flowers in August and September, before the trees in its forest home put on their own show.

-Cardinal flower is a short-lived native perennial plant that has a wide range in North and Central America.
-It can be found from as far north as Canada and as far south as Columbia.
-That translate to growing zones 2 through 9.
-It is a woodland plant, preferring shade.
-It is also a moisture lover.
-You will find it growing in marshy areas and along stream banks.
+Cardinal flowers (Lobelia cardinalis) are short-lived native perennial plants that have a wide range in North and Central America.
+They can be found as far north as Canada and as far south as Columbia.
+That translates to growing zones 2 through 9.
+They are a woodland plant, preferring shade.
+They are also moisture lovers.
+You will find them growing in marshy areas and along stream banks.

 Cardinal flower is a large plant, growing 3 to 4 feet tall and 12 to 18 inches wide.
 In the late summer and early fall, it blooms with brilliant red tubular flowers on a tall spike.
 Hummingbirds find them irresistible.
 It’s a good thing too, because most insects, including bees, cannot access the flowers because of their narrow shape so the plants rely on hummingbirds to pollinate the flowers using their long, thin proboscis.
 The hummingbirds are rewarded with delicious nectar.

 Why are Cardinal Flowers Considered Short-Lived Perennials?

 Most perennial plants live for an average of 7 to 9 years.
 Some, including the cardinal flower, only live 3 or 4 years, longer than annuals and biennials, but shorter than perennials, so they are called short-lived perennials.